Teebytes/TnT-Fuzzer/README.md

 The most important parameter is the **--url**, with the URL to your OpenAPI specification json file.

-The parameter **--iterations** will specifiy how oftern an API call found in your specification will be fuzzed.
+The parameter **--iterations** will specifiy how often an API call will be fuzzed.
 If the **--iterations** parameter is not specified, every API call is fuzzed only once.

 Per default only responses that are not documented in your Service's OpenAPI specification are logged.
+This way only undocumented errors are logged.
 If you want all fuzz responses to be logged, you have to specify that by setting the **--log_all** parameter.

 So following example run will fuzz every API call specified in the swagger.json with 100 permutations each.
 All responses received from the server are logged: